francescomaiomascio/francescomaiomascio/README.md

 This is independent, long-term research.

-If you are interested in execution-level system design, runtime governance, and AI infrastructure, you can support the work below.
+If you are interested in execution-level system design, runtime governance, and infrastructure for intelligent systems, you can support the work below.